-- (a) Only those general employees and sworn police officers who elected coverage under the Florida Retirement System by an affirmative vote in a referendum election shall be eligible for such participation as well as future general employees and sworn police officers of the city who shall become automatically compulsory members of Florida Retirement System without the right of election. - (b) Once made, the choice by the employee to participate in the Florida Retirement System shall be irrevocable.
+- (a) Prior to July 1, 2007, a referendum election of coverage in which all general employees in the city having the right to participate in the Florida Retirement System shall be held on a date fixed by the city manager or his or her designee. - (b) Prior to April 1, 2013, a referendum election of coverage in which all-sworn police officers in the city having the right to participate in the Florida Retirement System shall be held on a date fixed by the mayor or his or her designee. - (ae) Only those general employees and sworn police officers who elected coverage under the Florida Retirement System by an affirmative vote in a this referendum election shall be eligible for such participation as well as future general employees and sworn police officers of the city who shall become automatically compulsory members of Florida Retirement System without the right of election. - (be) Once made, the choice by the employee to participate in the Florida Retirement System shall be irrevocable.